-- Conceptual design approval has been received from the Federal Railroad Administration and preliminary engineering work has begun.
+- Conceptual design acceptance has been received from the Federal Railroad Administration and preliminary engineering work has begun.

 - Construction planned for summer 2015.